cybercuffs/Mobile-IR/i-hunt/README.md

 Prerequisites:

 	Following are the prerequisites for i-hunt.py

 		1- Jail-broken iDevice
 		2- Open SSH package installed from Cydia store
 		3- RSA/DSA key pair

 How to use i-hunt:

-	Make sure that device is unlocked and Auto-Lock option in Settings is set to Never or maximum
+	Make sure that device is unlocked (it is recommended that Auto-Lock option in Settings is set to Never or maximum)

 	e.g: python i-hunt.py